emcon33/Virtualization-on-ROSA/readme.md

 #8 Create a Hyperconverged instance as well with defaults in the CNV namespace.
 Once complete this will trigger a reload of the console to make the "Virtualization" menu visible.

+Add HyperConverged Space to the Operator to deploy VM's.
 <p align="left">
   <a href="#"><img src="./hyperconverged_add2.jpg" width="600"></a> <br />
   <em>